DinoChiesa/Apigee-Java-GoogleUrlSigner/callout/README.md

  - Apigee Edge expressions v1.0
  - Apigee Edge message-flow v1.0

-Jars not available in Edge:
- - Apache commons lang3
- - Bouncy Castle 1.54

 Maven will download all of these dependencies for you.
 If for some reason you want to download these dependencies manually, you can visit
 <a href='https://mvnrepository.com'>https://mvnrepository.com</a> .